 Alcohol may cause people to wake up repeatedly during the night, which can prevent a person from reaching the REM (rapid eye movement) phase of sleep.
 Without REM sleep, the body never fully relaxes.
 REM sleep occurs about 60 to 90 minutes into a normal sleep cycle and is responsible for providing the body with adequate rest.

 Narcolepsy can be hereditary, but can also be caused by issues with the central nervous system.
-Because long-term alcohol abuse causes widespread damage to the body, this drug may also contribute to rates of narcolepsy.
+Because long-term alcohol use causes widespread damage to the body, this drug may also contribute to rates of narcolepsy.
 Symptoms of alcohol-induced narcolepsy include:

 - excessive daytime sleepiness